AdvancedWood/benz-website/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: The BENZ role is to
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'Achieve a consistent approach to BIM into all architectural, engineering and construction (AEC) programmes in New Zealand'
+        content: 'Use the BIM handbook and other national guidelines in course material'
         align: left
         background:
           image: